GitBADASS/GitBADASS/README.md

 ### Nice to meet you.
-I am Badass, a middle school student, and I am a beginner of the programming world.
+I am Badass, a middle school student.

-Programing languages list
+Languages list

 ☕Java (main